rom8726/smallhttpserver/README.md

 # README #

-Little HTTP-server for static content, based on libevent.
+Small HTTP-server for static content, based on libevent.
 Uses Boost library and memcached.

 ### What is this repository for? ###